 In the second frame, something unusual happens with the volcano.
 Participants had to describe what was going on and the characters' reactions.
-The guiding questions inquired if someone noticed the changes or took action: the volcano is doing something unusual; perhaps it's waking up What does the volcano do?
-Does the character see that?
-Does he/she talk about that with someone?
-Do they do something about it?
-How do they feel about it?
+The guiding questions enquired whether someone noticed the changes or took action.

+- The volcano is doing something unusual; perhaps it is waking up?

+- What does the volcano do?

+- Does the character see that?

+- Do they talk about it with someone?

+- Do they do something about it?

+- How do they feel about it?

 The third frame focuses on the eruption.
-We asked participants to describe the volcanic event and tell about its impact on the surroundings and how it affected the characters.
-Guiding questions included: The eruption begins, what does the protagonist do?
-What do other people do?
-What is happening around them?
-How do they feel?
+We asked participants to describe the volcanic event and describe its impact on the surroundings and how it affected the characters.
+Guiding questions included the following:

+- When the eruption begins, what does the protagonist do?

+- What do other people do?

+- What is happening around them?

+- How do they feel?